Level 3 Diploma in Veterinary Nursing - small animal pathway (Apprenticeship)

 I am proud of how far I have come.
 I work with an amazing team and wonderful people and thank you for all that you do to still make me see that what we do is simply amazing.”

-Please note no places will be reserved, if more applications than spaces received then decisions will be made on interview day, this could result in the prospective student starting with the next cohort in September.
+April 2022 (Monday college day until August 2022 then a Wednesday college day) Applications must in in by 28th January, with all supporting documents.
+If there are any documents or certificates missing, the prospective students will not be interviewed.
+Prospective students will need to be available to attend an interview on Monday 7th February and the induction day on Monday 7th March.
+Please note no places will be reserved, if more applications than spaces received then decisions will be made on interview day, this could result in the prospective student starting with the next cohort in April.